SolanaStreaming/solanastreaming-cli/README.md

 **Notes**
 - `latestBlockSubscribe` is not available on the simulation server.
 - Swap filters do not function on the simulation server.
 You will receive all the data.
 If you need a subset, consider using the `reduce` command to pre-filter your dataset.
-- If gaps exist in your `data-dir` files (e.g. from purchasing different non-consecutive days of you have a file missing), the server will stream the data regardless without checking for gaps.
+- If gaps exist in your `data-dir` files (e.g. from purchasing different non-consecutive days if you have a file missing), the server will stream the data regardless without checking for gaps.
 - Since the archive data can be a large amount of data, the simulate command unzips each file only when it needs it to keep the memory and disk footprint down.
-It should also delete unzipped files after its finished so unnessisary disk smace is feed up.
+It should also delete unzipped files after its finished so unnessisary disk space is feed up.

 ## Download